fika-lang/fika/README.md

 ### Fika together!

-If you'd like to talk to us and join the Fika community, please consider joining our [Discord server](https://discord.gg/zNs6Gs5).
-That's the best place to ask questions and get guidance on contributing to Fika.
+If you'd like to be part of the Fika community, please consider joining our [Discord server](https://discord.gg/zNs6Gs5).
+That's the best place to ask questions or get guidance on contributing to Fika.